theprakashkumar/parco/README.md

 -   Rename all "image" to "photo".

--   Add loading animation in setting button while user is getting updated and show toast when user get updated.

 -   Refactor other component which uses `useImage` so that we don't need to have conditional in the the hook.

 -   Add a custom hook to handle all the inputs.

--   Refactor profile page so that it uses `followUnFollow` from the hook directly.